micapolos/micascheme/README.md

 This repo is where I explore new ways of programming and interact with hardware.
 The most significant projects here are:

-*   **Leo Scheme (/leo):** My primary focus—a programming language that brings the power of Scheme into a modern, indentation-based syntax.
+*   **([Leo Scheme](./leo)):** My primary focus—a programming language that brings the power of Scheme into a modern, indentation-based syntax.
 It’s designed for people who want the logic of Lisp without the "sea of parentheses."

 *   **zx-next:** Tools for the **ZX Spectrum Next**, including a specialized assembler.
 It's where high-level Scheme logic meets low-level retro-hardware.